Part of our series The Basics of Protection Class.

-Perhaps the most important thing to know is that WSRB’s PC scores range from 1 through 10, where Class 1 represents exemplary fire protection and Class 10 indicates that the fire protection facilities, if any, are not recognized for insurance purposes.
+Perhaps the most important thing to know is that WSRB’s PC scores range from 1 through 10, where Class 1 represents exemplary fire protection, and Class 10 indicates that the fire protection facilities, if any, are not recognized for insurance purposes.

 If you’re interested in more detail, read on.
 In this post, we’ll explain what we do to finalize a community’s PC.
 In previous posts, we’ve explored the other stages of the PC evaluation process.

 In order to assign every community in Washington state a useful, accurate PC, we must use the same criteria in each evaluation, whether it’s of the Seattle Fire Department, which serves 730,400 people with 35 fire stations, or Pend Oreille County Fire District 8, which serves 563 people with one station.
-The criteria we use for these evaluations is called the WSRB Community Protection Class Grading Schedule.
+The criteria we use for these evaluations are called the WSRB Community Protection Class Grading Schedule.

-A community's emergency communications dispatching center is one of the factors
+A community's emergency communications dispatching center is one of the

-WSRB evaluates when determining a Protection Class.
+factors WSRB evaluates when determining a Protection Class.

 That schedule includes evaluations of multiple factors, including a community’s fire department.
 But we don’t just look at the fire department.
 We look at factors in four major categories.
 Here are a few examples of what each one includes:

 - Fire department: